Michel Sidibé

-Dr. Michel Sidibé (born 1952 in Mali) is the Africa Union Special Envoy for the African Medicines Agency (AMA).
+Dr. Michel Sidibé (born 1952 in Mali) is the African Union Special Envoy for the African Medicines Agency (AMA).
 He was the Minister of Health and Social Affairs of Mali.
-A long-standing champion of a people-centered approach to health and development and a strong advocate for social justice, Sidibé was the second Executive Director of UNAIDS, serving from January 2009 until May 2019.
+Sidibé was the second Executive Director of UNAIDS, serving from January 2009 until May 2019.
 He held the rank of Under-Secretary-General.

 Background

 Dr. Michel Hamala Sidibé was born in Medina Koura (Bamako) to a French mother Jeanne Poitevin and a Malian father, Fode Sidibé.
 After completing his secondary education in Mali and university degrees in economics, international development, and social planning in France, he began his professional career as the first Country Director of Terre des Hommes France in Mali in the Timbuktu region, working to improve the health and well-being of the nomadic Tuareg populations.

 Career

 Michel Hamala Sidibé was born in Medina Koura (Bamako).
 After completing his secondary education in Mali and university degrees in economics, international development, and social planning in France, he began his professional career as the first Country Director of Terre des Hommes France in Mali in the Timbuktu region, working to improve the health and well-being of the nomadic Tuareg populations.
 In 1982, he formulated and launched the first semi-sedentarization program for the nomadic populations of the Timbuktu region.
 In 1984, Dr. Sidibe became a founding member of the CCA-ONG, which brings together 111 national and international NGOs working in Mali to coordinate actions in the field and ensure consultation between the NGOs.
 In 1987, he joined the United Nations Children's Fund (UNICEF) in the Democratic Republic of Congo.
 As Program Manager, he led the Expanded Program on Immunization (EPI) planning and implementation, designed to cover 30 million people in the country.

 During a 14-year career at UNICEF, Michel supervised technical assistance programs to 10 French-speaking countries in the formulation of their national programs.
 He then served as a Representative in Swaziland, Burundi, and Uganda.
 He was Chief Negotiator for the ratification of Children's Rights in Swaziland to King Mswati III.
 In Burundi, he contributed to the lifting of the embargo; he negotiated the creation of a humanitarian corridor for the delivery of vaccines and medicines essential to the survival of the population; he launched with President Buyoya the Temporary Schools Program to ensure the education of children displaced by the war.
 In Uganda, he was a Negotiator with President Museveni to free Congolese child soldiers and ensure their family reunification in the Congo; He skillfully advocated for the release of young girls abducted by the Lord's Liberation Army; He supported the creation of a psycho-social care center in Northern Uganda.